hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 feeds the surrounding field of roses.
 The Tower is alive, but in agony, it's roots are drying up.

-The entrance is a huge ghostwood door and depicts all the twelve guardians of the beam engraved on it.
+The entrance is a huge sandalwood door and depicts all the twelve guardians of the beam engraved on it.
+A name in high speech is written on top — *Roland*, of course.

 Roland knows what to do.
 Leaves Talitha's cross in the floor and blows Cuthbert's horn to open it.
 The crows resting on the top of the tower take